Tragnarion/kinectchallenge2013/ToolsInGames/TelemetryServer/README.md

     {"jsonrpc": "2.0", "method": "getGameplayEvent", "params": {"type":1, "tag":"playername", "id": 1}

  * params: JSON input parameter object
- * type: integer used to specify the event type
+ * type: Integer used to specify the event type
  * tag: String tag, can be used to group events using a string such as the player name, etc...

 Response:

+    {"jsonrpc": "2.0", "result": [{}], "id": 1}

+ * result: Returns a list of gameplay events that has been submitted earlier

 # Refernces
  - [1] JSON-RPC 2.0: http://www.jsonrpc.org/specification